 TOLAR, MARY H., Director & Assistant Professor of School of Leadership Studies.
 BA Kansas State University, M.Litt Oxford Univerisity, Ed.D Kansas State University.
 Research interests focus on the art and practice of civic leadership development, women’s pathways to public service leadership, and undergraduate leadership development through applied learning.

-VELLENGA, JENNIFER, Assistant Professor and Program Director, School of Music, Theater, Dancce.
+VELLENGA, JENNIFER, Associate Professor and Program Director, School of Music, Theater, Dancce.
 MFA, Ohio University, Directing; BFA, University of Miami, Acting; BFA.

 WHEATLEY, ALISON E., Associate Professor of English, Assistant Dean of Arts and Sciences.
 AB 1974, Barnard College; MA 1980, PhD 1994, University of Virginia.